bijuice/pull-request-documenter/README.md

 `node index.js <username> <repo>`

 The script takes 2 arguments: the username of the repo owner and the name of the repo.
 For example, if you wanted to generate a change request form for this repo, you would run: `node index.js bijuice pull-request-documenter`

+A .txt file with the title of the pull request will be generated in the root folder.

 ## Coming Soon